22nd December 2018

 They had 12 or 13 children in over 20 years, although three or four of them died either at birth or very soon after.
 By the time that they moved to Thorpe Street, all but one of the children were still living at home, aged between about 22 and two years – quite a squeeze in such a small house!
 Here they are a little earlier, in about 1907, the youngest yet to be born:

 Moving to Thorpe Street must have been quite a social upturn for the family, possibly helped by several of the older children being at work and contributing to their upkeep.
 There is no evidence as to whether they bought or rented the house.
-The children went to Scarcroft School.
+New evidence reveals that the children went to St Paul's School in Holgate, where this picture was taken around 1907.

-Three Hurd sisters are in the second row from the back here, in this Scarcroft School photo from around 1904/5.
+Three Hurd sisters are in the second row from the back here.
 Fifth from the left is Alice Maud Hurd (born 1902), then Adelaide Elizabeth Hurd (born 1900) and then Henrietta Hurd (born 1899).
 It is interesting that they are all in the same class.
 The girls may have had growth problems, possibly due to a bad diet – they were all short, especially Adelaide, and rather bow-legged.
-Their eldest sister, Edith Mary Hurd, born 1889, was evidently one of the first pupils to go to the school when it first opened in 1896.

 Several of the girls evidently went on to work for Rowntrees in Haxby Road.
 Two of the sons, Walter and Edward fought in WW1 and survived, the latter being awarded the Distinguished Service Medal for distinguished conduct during battle - he was shot in the leg later in the war.